 Definitely the best water dog shoes for summer.
 Regards hot pavement and sand, they’re also okay (as all summer dog boots should be) but they do seem to lose to our pick No. 1 as the material and ventilation aren’t as good as the aforementioned counterpart (still decent, though).

-Another considerable option for summer, Bonve Pet dog shoes are a cheaper alternative to the previous picks while also providing most of the requirements – they provide decent ventilation, are somewhat water-resistant, and rather comfortable to wear.
+Another considerable option for summer, Petacc Dog Shoes are a cheaper alternative to the previous picks while also providing most of the requirements – they provide decent ventilation, are somewhat water-resistant, and rather comfortable to wear.

-They come in different sizes (no color choices as of now) and will fit well if an appropriate size is chosen.
+They come in different size and will fit well if an appropriate size is chosen.

 They serve their purpose on hot pavement as well; Could be longer (as our previous pick) to fit better on sand (and snow, for that matter).
 Can be used for running and hiking, though there are certainly better options for the latter.

 Main criteria for hiking and climbing dog boots

 - Stay on well.
 It’s crucial when walking and climbing in various hazardous areas that the boots can endure different terrains and stay on your pup’s paws.